Southwestern Chicken and Rice Skillet is a filling, low-fat supper filled with taco flavor that's made entirely in one skillet.

 This is one of those meals that Mom may have made ya’ back in the day.
-Super simple to throw together, but so comforting and hearty – 2 or even 3 scoops worthy.
-Serve with flour tortillas to make it even more of a meal, or tortilla chips on the side for scooping.
-Me?
-Spoon some Tostitos Restaurant Style Salsa and chopped green onions on top and I am good to GO!
+Super simple to throw together, and so comforting and hearty – 2 or even 3 scoops worthy.
+Serve with extra tortilla chips and salsa for dipping!

-Start the Southwestern Chicken & Rice Skillet by sauteing 1lb chicken cut into bite-sized pieces with 1/4 small chopped onion in 2 teaspoons extra virgin olive oil over high heat.
-Choose the biggest skillet ya’ got, or you’ll be sorry!
+Start the Southwestern Chicken & Rice Skillet by sauteing 2 chicken breasts cut into bite-sized pieces with 1/4 small chopped onion in 2 teaspoons extra virgin olive oil in a large skillet over high heat.

 Bring the liquid to a boil then add 1 cup long-grain white rice.
-I used jasmine rice.
-If you don’t want to buy a whole bag, I suggest getting some from the bulk bins at your grocery store!
+I highly recommend Lundberg white jasmine rice.

 Stir in the rice then place a lid on top of the skillet and turn the heat down to medium-low.